mroth/emojitracker/README.md

 serves as table of contents of sorts.
 Major components of the project are listed below.

+> **Note**
+> Since 2021, Emojitracker was [acquired by Emojipedia](https://blog.emojipedia.org/emojipedia-emojitracker/), and is now maintained by them.
+You can find all of the repositories in the [Emojitracker GitHub organization](https://github.com/emojipedia).

 ## Architecture

 Bad and somewhat outdated diagram of how the main parts fit together in production: